Degree Requirements

 (http://www.montana.edu/gradschool/policy/degreq_doctoral.html )

 The Department is responsible for submitting a “Report on the Comprehensive Exam” form to the Graduate School.
-The Graduate Program Director will submit the form to the Graduate School after the Chair of the student’s committee obtains all the required signatures.
+The Graduate Program Director will submit the form to the Graduate School.

 Comprehensive Exam – Statute of Limitations.
 After successfully passing their Comprehensive Exam (CE), a student has up to 5 years to complete their Ph.D. degree.
 After 5 years, the Graduate School considers a student’s CE as having expired and a student must stand for another exam.
 In certain cases – such as documented medical or family leave, an advisor being unavailable because of documented leave, catastrophic loss of instrumentation and/or samples, etc. – a student and their advisor can petition to have the requirement for a new CE waived.
 This petition must be supported formally by the Department Head.